-Pancreatic cancer prognosis depends a great deal on the cancer’s stage at the time of diagnosis.
-Advanced stages of pancreatic cancer are generally more fatal than early stages.
-Many cases of pancreatic cancer aren’t detected until the cancer has progressed and spread to other parts of the body.
+A pancreatic cancer prognosis depends a great deal on the cancer’s stage at the time of diagnosis.
+Advanced stages of pancreatic cancer are generally more fatal than early stages, due to the spread of the disease.

-The pancreas creates fluids or “juices” that are passed into the intestines and help break down and digest food.
+The pancreas creates fluids or “juices” that are passed into the intestines and help to break down and digest food.
 Without these juices, the body might not be able to absorb nutrients or break down food properly.

 Staging a cancer helps your doctor and your cancer care team understand how advanced the cancer is.
 Knowing the stage is important for selecting the best treatments and therapy options.
 It also plays a role in your outlook for the future.

 Stage 0 pancreatic cancer is not invasive, which means it hasn’t spread beyond the very top layers of the pancreatic duct, or outside the pancreas.
 In stage 4, the most advanced stage, cancer has spread beyond the pancreas and into distant locations in the body.
 Advanced-stage cancers spread beyond the primary tumor location to nearby tissues, blood vessels, nerves, and other organs.
-This process is known as ‘metastasis.’
+This process is known as metastasis.

 You may be curious about your prognosis if you’ve been diagnosed and your stage has been determined.
 A prognosis is based on information compiled from people who have a similar cancer.
-These survival statics may be comforting, or they may be upsetting.
+Survival statistics may be comforting, or they may be upsetting.

 An outlook is often given in terms of a five-year survival rate.
 This number refers to the percentage of people who are still alive at least five years after the initial diagnosis.
 Most survival rates don’t look beyond five years, but it’s important to understand that many people live well beyond that time.